tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 <bref>Isa 52:1 BSB</bref>
 Awake, awake, clothe yourself with strength, O Zion!
 Put on your garments of splendor, O Jerusalem, holy city!
 For the uncircumcised and unclean will no longer enter you.

+<bref>Isa 52:1 KJV</bref>
+Awake, awake; put on thy strength, O Zion; put on thy beautiful garments, O Jerusalem, the holy city: for henceforth there shall no more come into thee the uncircumcised and the unclean.

 <bref>Isa 60:1-2 ESV</bref>
 Arise, shine, for your light has come, and the glory of the Lord has risen upon you.
 For behold, darkness shall cover the earth, and thick darkness the peoples; but the Lord will arise upon you, and his glory will be seen upon you.